sameerh19/Project-One-ELK-Stack/README/README/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the **jumpbox** machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-**- _TODO: Add whitelisted IP addresses_: 216.188.246.50**
+- _TODO: Add whitelisted IP addresses_: **216.188.246.50**

 Machines within the network can only be accessed by **each other**.
-**- _TODO: Which machine did you allow to access your ELK VM?
+- _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_
-The machine that was allowed acces to the ELK VM was the Jumpbox Provisioner.
+**The machine that was allowed acces to the ELK VM was the Jumpbox Provisioner.
 Its IP address is 10.0.0.4**

 A summary of the access policies in place can be found in the table below.